[Editor’s note: This story was previously published in April 2019. It has since been updated and republished.]

 However, this places pressure upon T-Mobile, as well as AT&T (NYSE:T) and Verizon (NYSE:VZ), to complete the 5G upgrade to stay relevant in the wireless business.
 Thus, the move to 5G will continue regardless of how the economy performs.
 Moreover, people must communicate in good times and in bad.
 This need will help T-Mobile and its peers as downturn stocks to buy.

-Also, assuming they can complete the long-desired merger with Sprint (NYSE:S), T-Mobile will see a broader customer base and only two direct competitors in the U.S. With or without Sprint, and with or without a booming economy, T-Mobile and TMUS stock will move ahead at full speed.
+Also following its merger with Sprint (NYSE:S), T-Mobile will see a broader customer base and only two direct competitors in the U.S. With or without Sprint, and with or without a booming economy, T-Mobile and TMUS stock will move ahead at full speed.

 As of this writing, Will Healy was long TDOC stock.
 You can follow Will on Twitter at @HealyWriting.